ziyeheng/keydb/README.md

 What is Keydb?
 --------------

-I want to use a key-value database like redis,use easly and run fast,but capacity limited by memory.
+I want to use a key-value-store database like redis,use easly and run fast,but capacity limited by memory.

 I want to use a big capacity databse like mysql,but it not designed to key-value storage.